LethaboRayban/Globetom/README.md

 1) import Globetom_blog.sql database
 2) run php server
+3) Add your phpMyAdmin login details in connect.php
-3) login with username = user password = user , to view a list of all post
+4) login with username = user password = user , to view a list of all post
-4) login with username = admin password = admin , to edit and delete posts
+5) login with username = admin password = admin , to edit and delete posts

 ******************************************************************************